-Immobilize the impeller by wedging a block wood between the vanes and the pump casing, and remove the impeller capscrew and washer (25 and 26).
+Immobilize the impeller by wedging a block wood between the vanes and the pump casing.

 Install the shaft key (22).
 Install a lathe dog on the drive end of the shaft (23) with the "V" notch positioned over the shaft key.